Odry: Administrative division

 Kamenka and Klokočůvek form an exclave of the municipal territory.

 Etymology

-The name of Odry is derived from the river Oder.
+The name Odry is derived from the river Oder.

 Geography

 Odry is located about 14 km northwest of Nový Jičín and 32 km southwest of Ostrava.
 It lies in the Nízký Jeseník range in the valley of the Oder River.
 The highest point is the hill Suchá at 578 m above sea level.
-A set of fishponds is situated in the southern part of the municipal territory.
+A system of fishponds is situated in the southern part of the municipal territory.